 Most people know that testosterone plays a huge role in men's health and wellness.
-Still, many don't understand the details of the science behind testosterone levels.
+Still, many don't understand the details of the science behind free testosterone levels and how free testosterone factors into total testosterone.
 Every man can benefit from learning more about testosterone and how it affects the body.
-Free testosterone is one aspect worth knowing more about.
+Free testosterone levels are one aspect worth knowing more about.

 Table Of Contents

 Free testosterone is the testosterone in the blood that is bioavailable.
 It is 'free' because it is unattached to any protein.
 Most testosterone is attached to one of two proteins: albumin and sex hormone-binding globulin.
-While overall testosterone levels are important, levels of free testosterone are also key because free testosterone is the type of testosterone that is easily usable by the body.
+While overall testosterone levels are important, a man's free testosterone range is also key because free testosterone is the type of testosterone that is easily usable by the body.

 Testosterone that is attached, or bound, to proteins is not available to androgen receptors.
 Only free testosterone can interact with androgen receptors.
 Androgen receptors are a kind of hormone that plays a hugely important role in many aspects of bodily function.
 The reproductive, cardiovascular, neural, immune, and musculoskeletal systems all rely on androgen receptors and, thus, on free testosterone.